API’s Response to

-The changing dynamics of COVID-19 (the novel coronavirus) have impacted almost every aspect of life around the world.
-API Abroad is a global operation with programs in more than 20 countries, and we continue to adapt and change our program offerings in response to the continued spread of the pandemic.
+API is a global operation with programs in 25 countries, and we continue to adapt and change our program offerings in response to the continued spread of the pandemic.
 We remain committed, as always, to our mission to lead advancements in global, experiential learning.

 As we send students abroad in challenging times, we want our students, families, and university partners to be reassured that API is prepared to implement best practices to minimize risk on-site.
 API’s Student Success team is committed to guiding our international personnel to ensure that the best practices in risk management are employed by our teams around the world.